China's Hebei issues orange smog alert effective Nov. 1

 To minimize economic disruptions, firms included on a “positive list” will not be asked to shut down or cut output over the period, but will be encouraged to take voluntary action to reduce emissions, the bureau said.

+“There are many tasks that exceed those in the two previous autumn-winter seasons, fully demonstrating the government’s determination to win the battle against pollution,” he said.

+But he also warned that winter pollution was “meteorologically sensitive”, and weather conditions this year were expected to be much less unfavorable than two years ago, when strong winds helped disperse emissions.

-Reporting by Beijing newsroom and David Stanway; Editing by Christian Schmollinger
+Reporting by David Stanway in Shanghai and Muyu Xu in Beijing; by Christian Schmollinger and Michael Perry